CamdynR/file-looper/README.md

 FileLooper
 =================

-`FileLooper` allows you to easily build a `dist` (distribution) directory from a `src` directory of your choosing.
-Add plugins to run on select files to modify the file contents or name.
+`FileLooper` is a simple lightweight task runner.
+Easily add Plugins (tasks) to run on select files to modify the file contents or name.

 Why?
 ----

-I couldn't really find a nice clean way to build a `dist` directory in my CI pipelines without hand making some version of it or including a heavy tool.
-I also found myself looping over the same files over and over again and wanted a way to do everything in one clean loop.
+I found the runners I was using had a lot of overhead and features I never touched, so I wanted something small with just what I needed.
+Made this for myself, thought I should share it.

 General Overview
 ----------------